-I felt a bit peckish the other day and decided I needed cake in my life so I made this Tropical Chocolate Banana Bread.
+For unexpected guests or sudden cake cravings this Tropical Chocolate Banana Bread recipe is a winner every time.
 As with 99% of my recipes this is an easy banana bread recipe with a simple one bowl method, no faffing about, less washing up (although the dishwasher does that for me now!) and is ready in 40mins from start to finish!

 I tried this one out on a friend who’s not too keen on bananas being cooked into things…even she liked it so it’s got the Carly approval too!

 For all our vegan recipes head to the vegan section on Glutarama, because why should we miss out on deliciousness!Love Rebecca